Building a Left Movement for Working-Class & Popular Power

 "Transformation is not delivered — it is won through organised struggle."

-Concept for the Conference of the Left | Issued by the Steering Committee
+Conference of the Left Framework Document | Issued by the Steering Committee

 1. Purpose

-This concept provides the political basis for the Conference of the Left.
+This framework provides the political basis for the Conference of the Left.
 Its goal is not dialogue for its own sake but the active strengthening of organised social power to confront and dismantle racial, patriarchal, and class domination.
 Transformation is not delivered — it is won through organised struggle.

 The document proposes no new political party and imposes no ideological uniformity.
-It is a working concept for coordinated action across diverse Left formations.
+It is a working framework for coordinated action across diverse Left formations.
 South Africa's historically plural Left must convert its diversity from a source of fragmentation into a basis for unity — converging on the decisive questions of ownership, power, and structural transformation.
 The conference belongs to no single organisation; its authority derives from the full breadth of Left and popular forces that own it.

 2. Summary